PoisotLab/ms_betacov_mapping/README.md

 which must be weighed by the potential for contacts with humans.
 As a proxy for this measure, we used the proportion of build/urban land from the EarthEnv
-dataset: this is a reasonable proxy for the density of humans per unit area, which increases the probability of pathogen spread more widely (Hazarie et al., 2021).
+dataset: this is a reasonable proxy for the density of humans per unit area, which increases the probability of pathogen spread more widely [@Hazarie2021IntPop].
 Since human activity is required to amplify the frequency of virus encounters and thus create areas of viral amplification, mapping the potential risk against measures of land use is required to generate a more actionable assessment of risk.
 This map is presented in @fig:compound.
 Most of South America and Europe are at low risk, as although densely populated, settlements tend to be in areas with lower potential risk.
 However, this mapping reveals that South-East Asia, the Indian subcontinent, and parts of sub-Saharan Africa, are at high risk due to the overlap between built areas and bat communities representing more opportunities for cross-species transmission of betacoronaviruses.

 ![Overlap of the percent of each pixel occupied by urbanized structures,